liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. depose/dispose/despise
 1. you should not be governed by the opinions of others
 1. you can tell if they're just biased or if they're actually open to discussion
-1. could this be other thing？
 1. I'm open to discussion
 1. toss aside
 1. burp
 1. conservative party
 1. conservative
 1. I was elected to deliver for this country
-1. this instrument can detect small amount of radiation
 1. hereditary diseases
 1. water purfier
 1. harsh/sharp/hard/severe